jamonterotena/jamonterotena/README.md

 ## 💻 My skills

-Thanks to my extensive experience with **R**, I developed a tool for [phasing and detected recombination crossovers in multiparental populations highly accurately despite of genotyping errors](https://github.com/GoliczGenomeLab/haploMAGIC), that was proved to [outperform related software in benchmarking](https://academic.oup.com/g3journal/article/14/8/jkae109/7684607).
+Thanks to my extensive experience with **R**, I developed a tool for [phasing and detected recombination crossovers in multiparental populations with high accuracy despite of genotyping errors](https://github.com/GoliczGenomeLab/haploMAGIC), that was proved to [outperform related software in benchmarking](https://academic.oup.com/g3journal/article/14/8/jkae109/7684607).

 I prepare well-structured Quarto/RMarkdown notebooks to document the outcome and code of my pipelines—for example, [this workflow for analyzing recombination data with machine learning](https://jamonterotena.github.io/bnapus.reco.ml/gw_workflow.html)—and share them with colleagues to support decision-making.